DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Related works about region-merging-based segmentation

-Merging criteria have been regarded as another important component that determines the segmentation results.
-To enhance the quality of segmentation, a supervised classic watershed segmentation method was improved via multispectral gradient in \cite{derivaux2006watershed}.
-Furthermore, \cite{wassenberg2009efficient} utilized a graph-cutting heuristic method to accelerate the Minimum Spanning Tree-based algorithm. \cite{johnson2011unsupervised} developed an unsupervised image segmentation and evaluation and refinement using weighted variance and Moran’s I in a series of scales. \cite{zhang2014fast,zhang2013boundary,lee1991detecting,su2020machine} introduced edge strength, compactness, and the feature of standard derivation into the merging criteria. \cite{chen2014optimal} developed a multiscale segmentation method to achieve results through stepwise refinement guided by area and boundary features.
-Local spectral statics was used to measure the homogeneity and heterogeneity between segments \cite{wang2019unsupervised}.
-To delineate dune-field landscape patches,\cite{zheng2020multiscale} proposed a new method that integrates multisource features that represent dune-field landscapes at multiple scales. \cite{su2020machine} viewed the region-merging process as a classification process and trained a random forest using segment-based features of geo-objects.
-However, the segment-based features failed to fully capture the details of geo-objects, leading to the segmentation failure of complex geo-objects.
+Merging criteria in RAG have been regarded as an important component that determines the segmentation results.
+To enhance the quality of segmentation, a supervised classic watershed segmentation method was improved via multispectral gradient \cite{derivaux2006watershed}.
+Furthermore, \citep{wassenberg2009efficient} utilized a graph-cutting heuristic method to accelerate the Minimum Spanning Tree-based algorithm.
+In \cite{johnson2011unsupervised}, unsupervised image segmentation and evaluation and refinement using weighted variance and Moran’s I in a series of scales was developed.
+The researches in \cite{zhang2014fast,zhang2013boundary,lee1991detecting,su2020machine} introduced edge strength, compactness, and the feature of standard derivation into the merging criteria.
+A multiscale segmentation method to achieve results through stepwise refinement guided by area and boundary features was designed \cite{chen2014optimal}.
+Local spectral statics were used to measure the homogeneity and heterogeneity between segments \cite{wang2019unsupervised}.
+To delineate dune-field landscape patches,\cite{zheng2020multiscale} proposed a new method that integrates multisource features that represent dune-field landscapes at multiple scales.
+The paper \cite{su2020machine} viewed the region-merging as a classification process and trained a random forest using segment-based features.
+However, the segment-based features failed to fully capture the details of objects, leading to the segmentation failure of complete objects.